Accessibility statement for Denbighshire Housing

 This website is run by Denbighshire Housing.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- see clearly any colour contrasts for easy reading
+- see clearly any colour contrast for easy reading

 - navigate most of the website using just a keyboard